Key Takeaway

 Is emotional eating genetic?

-There is a genetic component to how your brain processes food reward and emotional regulation, but emotional eating is primarily a learned behavior.
-This means that regardless of your genetic predisposition, behavioral strategies can make a meaningful difference.
+There's a genetic component to how your brain processes food reward and emotional regulation, but emotional eating is primarily a learned behavior. regardless of your genetic predisposition, behavioral strategies can make a meaningful difference.